PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 18:21:16
+Last updated: 2024-04-19 18:21:50
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: What is the cost of lies?
+It's not that we mistake them for the truth.
+The real danger is that if we hear enough lies, then we no longer recognize the truth at all. - Valery Legasov